lqb2/blog/_posts/2023-11-26-whose-mouth.md

 what did that mean about me? about our relationship? about our power dynamics?

-i could go on and on about the insights that have come through related to this question but i like to keep these posts short. for now i'll just say these few things:
+i could go on and on about the insights that have come through related to this question but for now i'll just say these few things:

-1. my missing is forever changed having grappled with this question.
+1. my kissing is forever changed having grappled with this question.
-2. i believe you can tell a lot, but not everything, about the power dynamics in a pair by the answer to this question.
+2. i am starting to think you can tell a lot, but not everything, about the power dynamics in a pair by the answer to this question.
 3. having this conversation as a topic between two partners has the opportunity to create transformation.

 so...when you kiss, whose mouth do YOU kiss in?